 I mean, there have been a thousand columns written about flowers, right?
-Flower columns have been done to death.
+Spring flower columns have been done to death.

 There had to be an alternative.
 Surely at least one of those Huffman girls was doing something column-worthy.
 There had to be some daughter drama to exploit.

 What the heck Napa?
 What’s with all the flowers?
 Have there always been this many?

 It’s as if I just popped into the color version of “The Wizard of Oz” and am just now noticing that yes, we have flowers this time of year, and yes, they are blooming left and right.
 I have put on my flower appreciation glasses and I am appreciating the heck out of them.